amir-arad/muaddib/docs/architecture-overview.md

 ## Core concepts

-#### Feature plugins
+#### Feature
-A group of plugins registered together to achieve a feature
+A group of plugins registered together to enable one or more user stories

 ### Deployments:
 The editor will be packed as: